 hvs.xxxxxxxxxxxxxxxxxxxxxxxx

 So we know how to init, unseal Vault and reset the root token.
-And the server remains unseal upon a restart, unless…
+And the server seals itself upon restart, unless…

 3.3.
 Vault auto unseal with keyvault